KyleAndruczk/pet-store-simulator/README.md

 1. Clone the repository to a local directory.
 2. Run 'bundle install' in your terminal.
-3. Play the game by running 'ruby ./bin/run.rb' in your terminal.
+3. Start a new game by running 'ruby ./bin/run.rb' in your terminal.
 4. Have fun!!!